The problem with mirrorless

 Perhaps a simpler experience popularized the Ricoh GR, where the aim is to focus on image making more than settings and features, straight out of the box.

-We replaced cameras with phones, and there’s a special place in my heart for people who take pictures with mobile tablets.
+We replaced cameras with phones, and there’s a special place in my heart for people who take pictures with tablets.